sunilbooks/SelfLearnJava/README.md

 SelfLearn Java By Sunil Sahu
 =============================
-This project contains source code of Self Learn Java Book examples.
+This project includes the source code for the examples in the Self Learn Java Book.

 Book topics